automenta/mb7/doc/README.gra3.md

 ---

-### Survey Note: Comprehensive Redesign of SemanticScribe for User-Friendly Ubiquity
+### Survey Note: Comprehensive Redesign of Netention for User-Friendly Ubiquity

 #### Introduction

-SemanticScribe, originally a collaborative semantic editor with decentralized networking, has been reimagined as a graph-based system to achieve a "software singularity" of user-friendliness and adored ubiquity.
+Netention, originally a collaborative semantic editor with decentralized networking, has been reimagined as a graph-based system to achieve a "software singularity" of user-friendliness and adored ubiquity.
 This redesign integrates functionalities from graph databases, dataflow and ETL tools, data analytics and visualization platforms, and dataflow programming environments, leveraging insights from applications like Neo4j, Apache NiFi, KNIME, and LabVIEW.